Vivendi’s Supervisory Board decided to refocus the Group on its media and content activities while maximizing the value of its telecom assets.

 This strategy was initiated in 2012 following the launch of a strategic review announced in a Letter to the shareholders in March.

 After the signing of the definitive agreement with Etisalat in November 2013 for the sale of its 53% shareholding in Maroc Telecom, Vivendi selected the Altice/Numericable offer for a combination with SFR in April 2014.

 Furthermore, the sale of over 85% of Vivendi’s stake in Activision Blizzard was completed in October 2013.

 At the same time, Vivendi reinforced its positions in media and content.

-Two major transactions were closed in September 2012.
-On September 28, Vivendi and Universal Music Group announced that they had completed the acquisition of EMI Recorded Music.
-The day before, Canal+ Group completed the acquisition of the Direct 8 and Direct Star free-to-air channels owned by the Bolloré group in exchange for Vivendi shares; on October 16, the Bolloré group indicated that it owned 5,01% of Vivendi’s share capital.
-Also in September, the transaction between Canal+ Group, ITI and TVN was granted full consent by the Polish Office of Competition and Consumer Protection; the closing took place on November 30.
+Vivendi and Universal Music Group acquired EMI Recorded Music and Canal+ Group acquired the Direct 8 and Direct Star free-to-air channels owned by the Bolloré group in exchange for Vivendi shares, two transactions completed in September 2012.
+Also in September, the transaction between Canal+ Group, ITI and TVN was granted full consent by the Polish Office of Competition and Consumer Protection; the closing took place in November 2012.

 In November 2013, Vivendi acquired from the Lagardère group the 20% interest it did not yet own in Canal+ France, a transaction jointly announced by the two companies.